 Operating expenses in 1998 included \$5.2 million for acquired patents.
 Isis purchased the Gilead Sciences, Inc. patent estate, which includes patents and patent applications covering proprietary antisense chemistry and drug delivery systems.
 We acquired the Gilead patents to enhance our dominant proprietary position in antisense technology.
 We also believe that the acquisition of the Gilead patents may reduce the risk of possible future patent infringement claims.
 Effort will be required by our scientists to determine if the acquired patents can be developed into potentially viable products.
-The scope of the effort to be invested by our scientists are just beginning to work with the Gilead patents and there is no assurance that research and development efforts related to these patents will be successful, we wrote off the acquired patents in 1998.
+The scope of the effort to be invested by our scientists is within the bounds of our existing research and development budgets.
+As our scientists are just beginning to work with the Gilead patents and there is no assurance that research and development efforts related to these patents will be successful, we wrote off the acquired patents in 1998.
 No similar expenses were incurred in 1997.